shopwp/documentation/docs/guides/common-issues.md

 Another thing to look for is whether your website has a CDN enabled.
 If it does, try temporarily disabling this to see if the error goes away.

-## Update failed: Unauthorized
+## Unauthorized

-Usually this error shows up when attempting to update the plugin. the main culprit is usually a license key issue.
+This can usually be fixed by reconnecting your Shopify store.
+Open the ShopWP Pro settings and find the "Connect" tab.
+From there, disconnect and reconnect your store.

-If you see this error, open your ShopWP settings and find the `License` tab.
-From there, either add your ShopWP Pro license key, or remove it and add it back.
-This should solve the issue.
+If this doesn't help the culprit could be a ShopWP license key issue.
+Open your ShopWP settings and find the `License` tab.
+From there, either add your ShopWP Pro license key or remove it and add it back.

 ## Error: while calling undefined